Interfacing R307 Optical Fingerprint Scanner with Arduino Boards for Biometric Authentication

 R30X Arduino Library

-We have published an open source library at GitHub for interfacing R307 and other R30x series fingerprint scanners with Arduino compatible development boards.
-The complete documentation is available on a separate page.
-Find the links to documentation and GitHub repository below.
+We have published an open-source library on GitHub for interfacing R307 and other R30x series fingerprint scanners with all Arduino-compatible development boards.
+The complete documentation is available on a separate post.
+Find the links to the documentation and GitHub repository below.

 - SYNO Demo [ZIP]

 - R300 Fingerprint Scanner User Manual [PDF]

 - R305 Fingerprint Scanner User Manual [PDF]

 - R308 Fingerprint Scanner User Manual [PDF]